yumoldianne/CSCI115/README.md

 This is a collection of lab exercises for CSCI 115: Computer Simulation and Modeling, taken during the second semester of SY 2022-2023.

 * Python Crash Course
-  * NumPy Introduction
+  * NumPy Introduction and Exercise
-  * Pandas Introduction
+  * Pandas Introduction, Exercise 1, and Exercise 2
-  * Matplotlib Introduction
+  * Matplotlib Introduction and Exercise
+  * Bonus Python Exercise
 * Sample Lecture Exercise: Unconstrained Growth
 * Exercise: Unconstrained Decay
 * Sample Python Code: The Susceptible-Infectious-Recovered (SIR) Model